Unified Multi-Rate Model Predictive Control for a Jet-Powered Humanoid Robot: RESULTS

 \subsection{Simulation Environment}

 The simulation environment used to perform the experiments is MuJoCo \cite{todorov2012mujoco}, running at a frequency of 1000~Hz.
-All simulations are conducted on an Ubuntu 22.04 operating system equipped with an Intel(R) Core(TM) i7-12700H processor.

-The jet dynamics are simulated using the neural network model proposed in \cite{lerario2024learning}.
+All simulations are conducted on an Ubuntu 22.04 operating system equipped with an Intel(R) Core(TM) i7-12700H processor\footnote{The code to run the simulations is available at \url{https://github.com/ami-iit/paper_gorbani_2025_humanoids_multi-rate-mpc-ironcub}}.
+In order to have a simulation that is closer to reality, the jet dynamics are simulated using the neural network model proposed in \cite{lerario2024learning}, which is identified using data gathered from the real turbines.
 To identify the second-order model \eqref{eq:jetDynEquation}, the \textit{Extended Kalman Filter} (EKF) algorithm described in \cite{lerario2020modeling} is employed.
 Figure~\ref{fig:jet-non-linear-model} presents a comparison between the thrust predicted by the neural network model and the thrust generated by the identified non-linear model, when both are provided with the same throttle input profile.
-The mean absolute error (MAE) between the two models is approximately \( 5.95~\text{N} \).\looseness=-1
+The mean absolute error (MAE) between the two models is approximately \( 5.95~\text{N} \).
+This comparison highlights the mismatch between the model used in simulation and one used in the prediction model of the MPC.\looseness=-1